|

 designs.

-We appreciate that they have no plans in place.
+We appreciate that they have no cookie-cutter plans on hand.
 They don't

 drop a street grid on a parcel and start bulldozing.
 They